botforge-pro/ios-i18n-sync/README.md

 # iOS i18n Sync

 Manage iOS localization files (`.strings`) through a single YAML file.
 No more editing dozens of separate files for each language.
+Automatically handles both `Localizable.strings` and `InfoPlist.strings`.

 ## Why?